 The Grove Place Apartments is a 36-unit family community located in the Hickory Grove area of Charlotte.
 Built in 1988, the original existing structural systems are light-frame wood construction with plywood sheathing on engineered roof trusses, with sawn lumber floor framing.
-Grove Place has been experiencing structural deficiencies at the slabs, balconies and stairs and is in dire need of substantial renovations.
-A recent structural report found open ceiling joints, separating portal sills, and cracked concrete slabs in the breezeways.
-It is HDP's intent to renovate Grove Place using MTW program funds if our Plan Amendment is successful.
-Successful completion of this renovation will preserve this much needed affordable housing for some years to come.
+Grove Place has been experiencing severe structural deficiencies at the slabs, balconies and exterior stairs and is in dire need of substantial renovations.
+A recent structural report found open ceiling joints, separating portal sills, and cracked concrete slabs in the units and breezeways.
+It is HDP's intent to substantially rehabilitate Grove Place using MTW program funds if the submitted MTW Plan Amendment is approved by HUD.
+Successful completion of this rehabilitation will preserve this much needed affordable housing for some years to come.